MingSun-Tse/smilelogging/README.md

-# ezlogging
+# researchlogging
-Python logging package for easy reproducible experimenting
+Python logging package for easy reproducible experimenting in research